 It is not uncommon in the film and television industry to hire mostly actors over 18 to portray adolescents.
 That is mostly because underage actors cannot work full hours without being legally emancipated.
-However, the CW extends its employment of overaged actors as teens to a ridiculous extent as many of the network’s series star actors who are visibly in their 20s and even in their 30s.
+However, the CW extends its employment of overaged actors as teens to a ridiculous extent as many of the network’s series star actors who are visibly well into their 20s and even in their 30s.

 - Love is a (quite often melodramatic) force to be reckoned with, yet so easily forgotten

 Romance-themed fiction can be very good, hands down.
 It may not be my first choice but it can be very enjoyable.
 Yet, for every good romance story there are plenty ready to give the genre a bad name.
-A majority of the important plots and subplots on the CW’s series have much to do with the aforementioned magic of endless love and how it is the one thing that manages to overcome and withstand any obstacle.
-Still, everyone falls out of love just as easily as they fell in love.
+A majority of the important plots and subplots on the CW have much to do with the aforementioned magic of endless love and how it is the one thing that manages to overcome and withstand any obstacle.
+Still, everyone falls out of love just as easily as they fall in love.
 It’s standard practice for the network to have a couple go up against insurmountable odds to be together, then have them break up a few episodes later.
 Then get back together.
 Then break up again.
 Then get back together.
 Then break up again.
 For good.
 To put it in simple words: everyone falls in love with everyone and completely forgets about their ex(es) by the season’s end.
 In every single series.

 Also, sometimes you just don’t get how the characters become so enamored with one another so quickly.
 I mean, what’s the deal with having someone become so smitten with another through a single episode in spite of never having once expressed interest before?
 And how is it that everyone has at least six love interests per season?
 What’s their secret to attract so many charming suitors?
 Plus, how come everyone seems to find the great love of their lives in high school?
 IT NEVER HAPPENS!
 NEVER!
 DAMN YOU, CW!
 And why the hell do they all marry in their early 20s?
 Nobody should marry in their 20s!
 Or earlier!
-Haven’t we learned anything from the 80s?!
 Also, the relationships are just so melodramatic and mawkish they’re hard to stand.
 Regarding this, The Vampire Diaries very much mirrors the WB’s Charmed.
-While the latter had endless trouble at making the demon-fighting storylines thrilling, its portrayal of the four sisters’ relationship and personal lives was highly endearing and witty; on the other hand, the former crafted quite an impressive mythology and interesting supernatural plots that work within the series narrative, but it fails to portray its romances in a manner that isn’t overtly sentimental and thus cheapens the story.
+While the latter had endless trouble at making the demon-fighting storylines fun, its portrayal of the four sisters’ relationship and personal lives was highly endearing and witty; on the other hand, the former crafted quite an impressive mythology and interesting supernatural plots that work within the series narrative, but it fails to portray its romances in a manner that isn’t overtly sentimental and thus cheapens the story.

 what’s the deal with the “Terrible Love Triangle Disease” that’s plaguing so many CW products lately?
 I mean, dude!
-Why don’t they get that putting love triangles where they’re not necessary (Reign, of course) sucks the oxygen out of the story (Hi there, Star-Crossed, which sacrificed making potentially interesting character development in favor of falling back into the bathetic, pointless love triangle hole!)?!.
+Why don’t they get that putting love triangles where they’re not necessary (Reign, of course) sucks the oxygen out of the story (Hi there, Star-Crossed, which sacrificed making potentially interesting character development and social commentary in favor of falling back into the bathetic, pointless love triangle hole!)?!
 By now it seems like it’s mandatory to insert love triangles into a series to make it get picked up by this network.

 I also want to point out that several series brazenly exploit the fantasy that “the love of a good girl can turn a bad boy good (and vice versa)”.
 I’m not saying love can’t affect people in a positive manner, it most certainly can.
 But love is not enough to sustain a relationship and it is not enough to make one person change.
 Both things require hard work and dedication, and making series that contain such a simplistic fetishization of love is not a good thing regardless of the network or the target audience.
 As Stephen King put it: it’s “tween porn”, and it’s not particularly good fiction.